komodojp/tinyld/docs/benchmark.md

 #### Not recommended

 - `node-lingua` has a quite good accuracy but is just too big and slow
+- `franc-all` is the worse in term of accuracy, not a surprise because it tries to detect 400+ languages.
+A technical demo to put big numbers but useless for real usage, even a language like english is barely at ~45% detection rate.
 - `languagedetect` is light but just not accurate enough, really focused on indo-european languages (support kazakh but not chinese, korean or japanese).
 Interesting fact, it's more accurate than franc on west european languages.